orklann/adw-gtk3-dark/README.md

 ```

 ### Top bar menu popup background is not correct
+1. Copy rkt theme in folder `gnome-shell-theme` to ~/.themes/
-Set shell theme to Yaru Dark as well in Gnome Tweak
+2. Set gnome shell theme to `Rkt` with Gnome Tweak

 ### Flatpak app does not work with this theme